syncfusion-content/blazor-docs/blazor/datagrid/how-to/server-side-using-cli.md

 {% endhighlight %}
 {% endtabs %}

-## Add Style Sheet
+## Add style sheet

 Checkout the [Blazor Themes topic](https://blazor.syncfusion.com/documentation/appearance/themes) to learn different ways ([Static Web Assets](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets), [CDN](https://sfblazor.azurewebsites.net/staging/documentation/appearance/themes#cdn-reference) and [CRG](https://blazor.syncfusion.com/documentation/common/custom-resource-generator)) to refer themes in Blazor application, and to have the expected appearance for Syncfusion Blazor components.
 Here, the theme is referred using [Static Web Assets](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets).

-To add theme to the app, Add `Syncfusion.Blazor.Themes` NuGet package to the application using the following command in the command prompt (Windows) or terminal (Linux and macOS) to install a NuGet package.
+To add theme to the app, add `Syncfusion.Blazor.Themes` NuGet package to the application using the following command in the command prompt (Windows) or terminal (Linux and macOS) to install a NuGet package.

 {% tabs %}
 {% highlight c# tabtitle=".NET CLI" %}